klinge/sl-webapp/README.md

 * User-site: build a proper homepage for non-admin users
 * User-site: build a page where users can update their contact details
 * Medlem class: keep track of who changed a record (last change or all changes?)
-* Refactor: add strict_types to all php classes
 * Refactor: add PSR-7 request and response classes
+* Refactor: adapt middleware to PSR-15
+* Refactor: add logging and a logging library
+* Testing: install PHPUnit
+* Testing: add unit tests for all Controllers
+* Testing: add unit tests for Models
-* Testing: add unit tests for all classes
+* Testing: add unit tests for remaining classes

 ## Longer term TODO (v1.0):
 * Selfservice: Add a page to let members update their personal information